-HLT Secretary Limited financial statements are presented in US Dollar (USD), which is Business name's functional currency.
+The company's financial statements are presented in US Dollar (USD), which is the company's functional currency.
 Amounts have been rounded to the nearest \$.

 The company has taken advantage of the following disclosure exemptions in preparing these financial statements, as permitted by FRS 101 "Reduced Disclosure Framework":